Check out these important things to do before the baby arrives, from items to buy to preparing for delivery. A must-read for expecting moms!

 9. Pack your hospital bag

 As you gear up for the big arrival, don’t forget to pack your hospital bag so you have it ready to go.
 While we all want our pregnancies to go smoothly, we still have to prepare for complications that might bring us to the hospital right away.

 Besides your own hospital bag, make sure your partner also has his or her bag ready to go.
 And if you have older kids and plan to have, say, grandma stay with them, make sure she has her bag packed as well.

 Not sure what to pack?
 Take a look at this list of hospital bag essentials.

 10. Prepare for delivery

 As a first-time mom, I felt anxious about delivery, from the potential pain to caring for the baby those initial few days.
-What really helped is to prepare for delivery and what I might expect during the process.
+What really helped was to prepare for delivery and what I would expect during the process.

 You might want to take a hospital tour and get familiar with when you should head there during labor.
 Take classes on birthing and baby care, and pre-register your information with the hospital ahead of time.